Integrated Principal Components Analysis: Integrated PCA

 This gives rise to another interpretation of iPCA: iPCA is a generalization and unifying framework for the entire multiblock PCA family.
-However, while the multiblock PCA methods assume that $\Delt_k$ takes a specific form, iPCA does not impose any restrictions on the form of $\Delt_k$ and instead freely estimates $\Delt_k$ simultaneously with $\Sig$.
-In doing so, iPCA also acts as an automatic way of normalizing for the different scales and signals between data sources.
+However, while the multiblock PCA methods assume that $\Delt_k$ takes a specific form, iPCA does not impose any restrictions on the form of $\Delt_k$ and instead freely estimates the full $\Delt_k$ matrix simultaneously with $\Sig$.
+In doing so, iPCA acts as an automatic way of normalizing for the different scales and signals between data sources.
+Without appropriate normalization, the estimated principal components from multi-block PCA methods such as concatenated PCA will be biased as quantified by the following proposition.